ymolists/website/src/routes/docs/self-hosted/latest/configuration/database.md

 ---
-section: self-hosted/latest/self-hosted
+section: self-hosted/latest
-title: Database
+title: Configure the database used by your Gitpod installation
 ---

 <script context="module">
   export const prerender = true;
 </script>

-# Database
+# Configure the database used by your Gitpod installation

 Gitpod uses a MySQL database to store user data.
 By default Gitpod ships with a MySQL database built-in.
 If you operate your own MySQL database (which we'd recommend in a production setting) you can use that one.
 You have the following options: